pereznetworks/TD-Project9/README.md

 # Project Summary:

       As part of Team Treehouse Full-Stack Java Script Tech Degree...

       In this project, we are challenged to create a Gallery App with React.

+      I detail the steps I took in

+      Preparing for the Project...

+      Meeting Project Expectations...

+      Exceeding Project Expectations...

-    Preparing for the project:
+# Preparing for the project:

       Created this GitHib repo